dbsxfz/RMW/Evasion Robustness Evaluation/README.md

 We have made enhancements to the vanilla Pixel Backdoor, including the addition of a universal attack version that flips samples from all classes to a single target class and an untargeted attack version that flips all samples to arbitrary incorrect labels.
 Furthermore, control over the intensity of regularization terms has been introduced.

 The notebooks `evaluation_normal_imagenette.ipynb` and `evaluation_pair_imagenette.ipynb` provide example usage of the code for untargeted attacks and fine-grained evaluation from source to target classes, respectively.
 These correspond to Section 5.1.1 "Overall Evaluation" and Section 5.1.2 "Class-wise Evaluation of Backdoor Watermarking" in the main text.
 Hyperparameters for initializing attacks are also provided.

+The notebooks `noise_label_trigger_inversion.ipynb` provide code for the Noise Label Trigger Inversion framework illustrated in the paper (Algorithm 1) and example usage applied to a MBW watermarked model.